B-Kiraly/Benndots-HGengine-ROMhack/README.md

 -Reworked many battle moves.
 I've made most moves in general slightly less accurate, and tweaked the power and secondary effect rate of many.
 Also increased the PP of many moves.

 -Changes to PokeMart and department store inventories and costs.
 I made PP restoration items added in HG-Engine cheaper, as well as revives and full heals.
 I added heart scales and eviolite to Poke mart inventories (after hitting certain milestones) for better accessibility.

+-Changes to some trainers Pokemon selection and levels (early stages)

 ## Base Stats